urtuteja/Language-as-Data/README.md

 Dataset Analysis: The Jupyter Notebook Dataset_Analysis.ipynb provides a basic analysis of the dataset, examining properties such as average sentence length, vocabulary size, most frequent words, and POS tags.

 Machine Translation Experiments: The folder MT Experiments contains the code and all the generated files used during the machine translation experiments.

+Contextualized Vectors: The folder Contextualized Vectors contains the code and generated file used during the contextualized vectors analysis.

+Error Analysis: The folder Error Analysis contains the code and the file used during the error analysis.